Cervical effacement: Non-pharmacologic

+Red raspberry leaf tea

 Red raspberry leaf tea is an herbal option for cervical effacement.
 In a retrospective observational study conducted in 1999, while there was not significant difference in time for second and third stage of labour, the "mean time in first stage of labour is also substantially lower in the raspberry leaf group".
 The data, however, was not proven to be statistically significant.